midhxn/midhxn/README.md

 ### I am Midhun
 - An Freelance Web developer, tutor & Open Source enthusiast.
 - A Computer Application Postgraduate Student.
-- working on some of my cool side projects based on Web Development/Web 3.0.
+- working on some of my cool side projects and clones based on Web Development/Web 3.0.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.

 #### My Tech Stack